 You have to pay 6€ to park at the Pilsensee’s campsite, but you’re then on a (busy) strip of land with toilets, a pizzeria (pizzas are surprisingly good), and plenty of lakeside shade.
 The Pilsensee can be fairly stony, so wear bathing shoes if you have them.
 The water’s shallow for metres and metres, making it a family favourite.

 One of Bavaria’s oldest (and deepest, at almost 200m) lakes, with very clear, pure water (you can drink it), the Walchensee has a turquoise glow that is reminiscent of the Caribbean.
 It is cold though – it rarely gets above 18°C, but it’s a dream to jump into after a hike up the Jochberg on a summer’s day.
 The best bathing spot is at the south-west of the lake, by Einsiedl, but you can jump in from pretty much anywhere.

 An hour and a half from Munich, you can reach the Bavarian Sea.
 The Chiemsee offers a real holiday feeling – museums, palaces, fresh fish and plenty of swimming opportunities.
 It’s also a great place to learn to sail.

 Naturbad Maria Einsiedel

 OK, it’s not exactly wild swimming, but the natural pool at Maria Einsiedel (close to Thalkirchen), is glorious.
 Entrance costs 4.10 € and the pool’s open until 8pm on the summer’s hottest days.
 It’s a sprawling complex, and you can easily find a peaceful spot to picnic at, or else dangle your feet in the 400m long natural canal that flows through the grounds.
-If you haven’t brought your own picnic, the beer garden will cater to all of your needs.
+If you haven’t brought your own picnic, the beer garden has grub.